Potency of Wisconsin THC cartridges may be higher than claim

 Authorities haven’t established a link between the Wisconsin operation and any illnesses.

 Police say the operation in Wisconsin, where marijuana is not legal, was filling cartridges from jars labeled as containing THC oil.
-They say the operation was injecting 1,000 milligrams — or 1 gram — of liquid from the jars into cartridges labeled as containing just 5 milligrams of THC oil.
+They say the operation was injecting 1,000 milligrams — or 1 gram — from the jars into cartridges labeled as containing just 5 milligrams of THC oil.

 Wisconsin authorities are currently testing the contents of the jars.